Tornadoes of 2017: June 12–14 (United States)

-June 16
+June 16 (United States)

-Two tornadoes spawned by semi-discrete supercell thunderstorms embedded within a larger line of severe storms produced severe damage in the southern suburbs of Omaha, Nebraska on the evening of June 16.
+Two tornadoes spawned by semi-discrete supercell thunderstorms embedded within a larger line of severe storms produced severe damage in the southern suburbs of Omaha, Nebraska, on the evening of June 16.
 One of these tornadoes was a high-end EF2 that downed many trees and caused major structural damage to homes as it moved through multiple subdivisions in the southern part of Bellevue.
 The other tornado was an EF1 that struck Offutt Air Force Base, moving planes from their original locations, downing trees, and damaging the roofs of several structures.
 Several other weak tornadoes were observed across parts of Nebraska and Kansas that evening.
 In addition, an EF1 tornado struck Pascagoula, Mississippi, causing considerable structural damage to commercial buildings.
 A total of 10 tornadoes were confirmed.